Optimality and robustness in path-planning under initial uncertainty: Robust path planning

 \subsubsection{Robustness to errors in $\hat{\mathbf{\textit{p}}}$}

 In practice, the probability distribution $\bphat$ over the set of targets will be usually defined using historical data.
 So, the true distribution would typically be different from such nominal/assumed $\bphat$. \textit{Distributionally robust} (DR) optimization deals with this uncertainty by defining an \textit{ambiguity set} of possible distributions, and letting the opponent/Nature select the worst among them while we are minimizing the expected cost \cite{delage2010distributionally}.
+We will use the standard {\em total variation distance}, which for probability distributions $\bphat = (\phat_1,\cdots,\phat_m)$ and $\bptilde = (\ptilde_1,\cdots,\ptilde_m)$ over a finite set $\Xhat$ can be conveniently computed as